SuperOfficeDocs/data-access/docs/getting-started/index.md

 * From NetServer Core, Web supports NetServer script events only.
 * Using NetServer web services, the configuration must be set to Local Mode for Windows and Local or Remote mode for Web.

 There are virtually no limitations as to which API you leverage when building an integration that targets just the Windows client.
 If, however, your requirements include both the Windows client and the Web client, the available API options decrease.
 This is not necessarily a bad thing though.
 Sometimes it just makes technological sense to build an integration using only one of the available APIs.
-Gor example, it doesn't make sense to use the COM-based API in today's web service architectures.
+For example, it doesn't make sense to use the COM-based API in today's web service architectures.

 > [!NOTE]
 > Although it sometimes can't be avoided, we generally discourage building integrations that leverage more than one of our APIs in the same solution.

-Although integrations in SuperOffice CRM Online can display visual elements, such as partner applications through a web panel, the Web client in SuperOffice CRM Online only supports service-orientated integrations today.
-Meaning that all data access routines must use the web services APIs.
+While integrations in SuperOffice CRM Online can display visual elements, such as partner applications through a web panel, the Web client in SuperOffice CRM Online supports only service-orientated integrations.
+Therefore, all data-access routines must use the web services APIs.
 Considering the SuperOffice Web client relies exclusively on these APIs, and has more functionality than the Windows user and administration clients, the capability of the web service APIs should never be considered inferior.
 The web service APIs should be given serious consideration for nearly all scenarios.

 ## Automation vs. integration